vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

 ![image](/assets/2024-06-27/020.png)

 The following screenshot shows the canvas.
-We have three text controls, two for input and one for the result.
+We have three text controls: two for input and one for the result.
 The result text box is directly bound to the corresponding column in the data source.
 The table element below is only necessary for checking how the raw data behaves.
 It's not actually necessary for our example.
 All the magic happens behind the **Calculate** button.

 ![image](/assets/2024-06-27/030.png)

 Now, let's look at the process that does the actual writing.
-As we see in the screenshot, there's a **Beckhoff Write variable** Building Block that we can use.
+We use a **Beckhoff Write variable** Building Block.
 It takes in three arguments:
 * The connection.
 * The destination variable name.
 * The actual value, which is fed directly from the text box.